 The threshold is also a constant obtained from the AdaBoost algorithm.
 Each stage does not have a set number of Haar features.
+Depending on the parameters of the training data individual stages can have a varying number of Haar features.
 For example, Viola and Jones' data set used 2 features in the first stage and 10 in the second.
 All together they used a total of 38 stages and 6060 features [6].
 Our data set is based on the OpenCV data set which used 22 stages and 2135 features in total.